tonyedwardspz/tonyedwardspz/blog/_posts/2023/2023-01-28-a-tidy-office.md

 It’s tidy.
 But there’s one out of place mess that’s left.

 The four neat stacks of books for the month ahead.
-Their collective knowledge awaiting absorbsion between spurts of highly productive work in this freshly tidied space.
+Their collective knowledge awaiting absorption between spurts of highly productive work in this freshly tidied space.

 Their teachings form the foundations for the month beyond.